codio-c5/C5-im/.guides/content/Working-with-Labs-eaeb.md

 **On their own:** Students can put in their own phrases to encrypt and decrypt messages.

 **Lab 1.2: The ROTn Shift Cipher**
-1.2: *Describe attack scenarios against an encryption algorithm;* 1.3: *Use early cipher methods such as a Caesar cipher or substitution cipher to encrypt/decrypt data.*
+**Learning Objective(s) covered:** 1.2: *Describe attack scenarios against an encryption algorithm;* 1.3: *Use early cipher methods such as a Caesar cipher or substitution cipher to encrypt/decrypt data.*
 **Lab work:** In this lab, students work backwards from the encrypted text of Lab 1.
 They enter the ciphertext, and use an algorithm to display all of the possible solutions.
 **On their own:** Students can put in their own ciphertext from Lab 1 and run analysis on it.
-Instructors can give students other ciphertext strings (using the shift from lab 1) to analyze, or students can swap ciphertext strings.
+Instructors can give students other ciphertext strings (using the shift from lab 1) to analyze, or students can swap ciphertext strings to decrypt.

 **Lab 1.3: Substitution Ciphers**
-1.3: *Use early cipher methods such as a Caesar cipher or substitution cipher to encrypt/decrypt data.*
+**Learning Objective(s) covered:** 1.3: *Use early cipher methods such as a Caesar cipher or substitution cipher to encrypt/decrypt data.*
 **Lab work:** In this lab, students manipulate an alphabet to create different substitution keys.
 They then encrypt and decrypt different phrases using the substitution key(s) they create.
 **On their own:** Students can put in their own plaintext and run it through different substitution keys.
 Instructors can give students other ciphertext strings or substitution keys to analyze, or students can swap ciphertext strings and substitution keys.

 **Lab 1.4: Frequency Analysis**
-1.2: *Describe attack scenarios against an encryption algorithm.*
+**Learning Objective(s) covered:** 1.2: *Describe attack scenarios against an encryption algorithm.*
 **Lab work:** In this lab, students calculate frequencies of letters, digrams, and trigrams to apply frequency analysis techniques.
 **On their own:** Students can analyze different ciphertexts or plaintexts to explore patterns.